Ahmad-Jouhar/Anki-French-English-Deck-Generator/README.md

 ## 🚀 How to Use

+Run either python file once to generate the 4 folders needed to use the program.

 1. Place your `.csv` sheets in the **input** folder
 2. Run one of the scripts (either by double-clicking or from the terminal)
 3. The generated decks will appear in the **output** folder